 - Do a job shadow, connect with professionals in career fields of interest, go to workshops about salary negotiation and financial literacy, and attend recruiting events.

 - Research employers and graduate schools; explore jobs, fellowships, and post-grad internships: Whitman Wayfinder, Handshake, Indeed.com, Vault.com, Monster.com.

 - Improve your presentation skills through the Whitman Undergraduate Conference, oral exams, and the Power and Privilege Symposium.
 Take advantage of the speaking fellows in the Center fOr Writing and Speaking to prepare for presentations.

-- Expand your Whitman networking by attending Whitties Helping Whitties events and Finding Your Future Alumni Career Panels.
+- Expand your Whitman network by attending Whitties Helping Whitties events and Finding Your Future student-alumni discussions.

 - Attend Senior Week Activities: Senior Brunch, What I Wish I Knew...

 - How have you connected ideas from seemingly unrelated disciplines while you've been at Whitman?
 In other words, what were some times when your classes connected to one another in unexpected ways or you applied something theoretical to something in "real" life?

 - What new things would you like to try after Whitman?
 What are you looking forward to having a break from once you graduate?